launchscout/backtastic/README.md

 At Gaslight we've built several rails apps with backbone and one of the more common complaints from new developers to this stuff is the lack of form helpery goodness that rails gives you.
 This is our attempt to start filling this gap.
 Most of the action right now happens in `Backtastic.Views.FormView`.
 This view is designed to be as a superclass within your application and give you several bits of goodness:

 * helpers to generate a form fields with twitter bootstrap compatible markup.
 So far textField, selectField, dateField
-* save implementation which does the following
-  * settings attributes for each form field on the model
-  * saves the model and listens for errors
+* default save implementation that updates the model from the form and persists
-  * parses validation errors from rails and displays errors on individual fields
+* handling validation errors from rails and displaying errors on individual fields
+* composite views

 Usage
 -----